 As you would expect, some of the best food I’ve ever eaten has been when I’ve been down in Cornwall.
 Cornish dishes are largely influenced by their surroundings with many of the restaurants and cafes, being strict with where they get their ingredients from, always trying to buy local and seasonal.

-However, you can’t come to Cornwall without trying one of the regions most loved cuisine; the Cornish pasty.
+And you can’t come to Cornwall without trying one of the regions most loved cuisine; the Cornish pasty.
 The pastry-based dish is traditionally filled with beef, onion, potato, swede, salt and pepper but you’ll find many variations of fillings.

 Brasserie by the Bay, Falmouth